vartec/example_repo_setuptools_issue/README.rst

 What I'd like to achieve
 ------------------------

-A way of preventing `python setup.py test` from attempting to install anything, given that everything is already installed in previous step using `pip`
+A way of preventing ``python setup.py test`` from attempting to install anything, given that everything needed is already installed in previous step using ``pip``